gtianyi/boundedCostSearch/README.md

 ## Welcome to bounded cost heuristic search project!
 The purpose of the project is to implement several state-of-the-art BCS algorithms and run benchmark with classical search domains such as Sliding Tiles, Pancakes.

+# PAPER
+[1] Maximilian Fickert, Tianyi Gu, and Wheeler Ruml, Bounded-Cost Search Using Estimates of Uncertainty.
+Proceedings of the Thirtieth International Joint Conference on Artificial Intelligence (IJCAI-21), 2021.

 ## Prerequisites
 We use `clang` ecosystem to compile and develop the codebase.
 You can install necessary components by running
 ```